Supply and Demand

 High Demand, Low Supply

 Emerging markets like China and India are key driving factors in the supply-demand imbalance.
-Experts forecast that by 2020, the global diamond demand will outstrip its supply!
+Diamond investments experts forecast that by 2020, the global diamond demand will outstrip its supply!
 It is estimated that the demand will grow by 5.9% each year as investors from China and India join the crowd.

 Supply, on the other hand, is only expected to lower every year.
 With no new mine discovered since 1986 and no stable supply to feed the demand, the supply-demand gap will only continue to widen over the next few years.
 And as a result, the prices of rare coloured pink diamonds will go nowhere but up!

 Argyle Pink Diamonds are so rare that only a handful of stones are polished every year.
 These rarest of the rare coloured diamonds are mined at Rio Tinto’s Argyle Diamond Mine in the east Kimberley Region of Western Australia.
 95% of the world’s pink diamonds are mined here.

 Aside from pink diamonds, Rio Tinto’s Argyle diamond mine also holds the monopoly of violet, red, and champagne coloured diamonds.